 Two weeks later, W. Ross Wallace, the Progressive Liberal candidate for county commissioner, spotted Colonel Sellers on the street and said hello.
 The Colonel, who seems to have been a barely-contained bundle of rage, accused Wallace of calling his wife a liar and started to beat the ever-living tar out of him.
 An utterly confused Wallace ran to the mayor and begged for help, but unsurprisingly the (Democratic) mayor was not inclined to give any.
 Wallace fled town until Sellers could calm down.

 A few days later, Wallace arranged a meeting with Sellers to explain what had happened and apologize for any inadvertent offense.
 He also recruited local marshal S.W.
 Sanchez to mediate.
 As the three men conversed in front of Gilliam’s grocery, Dr. Teed noticed them and decided to butt in to the already tense conversation.
 It was a bad move, and while trying to play peacemaker he inadvertently called Sellers a liar.
-The Colonel’s hair-trigger temper went off, and he started pummeling Teed in the face.
-Marshal Sanchez (a Democrat) looked on impassively, only intervening when a knife was pulled.
+The Colonel’s hair-trigger temper went off again and he started pummeling Teed in the face.
+Marshal Sanchez (a Democrat) looked on impassively, intervening only when a knife was pulled.

 Then Teed’s bodyguard, a young boxer named Richard Jentsch, arrived on the scene with a group of young Koreshans freshly arrived from Baltimore.
 They fought their way through the gathering crowd and knocked Sellers and Sanchez to the ground.
 At this point it became crazy brawl which only ended when the Koreshans were beaten senseless.
 Once they were subdued, Marshal Sanchez slapped the glasses off Teed’s face, accused the Koreshans of throwing the first punch, and threw them all in jail.
 Teed posted a $10 bond, and wisely chose to skip his court appearances the following Monday.